perturbo-code/perturbo-workshop-2025/Hands-on3/README.md

 - Phonon perturbation potentials from DFPT
 - Wannier transformation matrices from Wannier90

 And produces the `<prefix>_epr.h5` file containing e-ph matrix elements in the Wannier basis.

+There is also a little `python3` code `access_epr.py` that print out some information contained in the `epr.h5` file for you to peek in to.

 ⚠️ **Important:** If you run with `mpirun`, the number of MPI tasks must equal the number of pools or the calculation will fail.